Hello Everyone!! Its Vic here 2 tell u some great news!! the yad2 is having its first event!! please come and support the event and join the fun :D

 It’s a reality with Building Bridges: A Multi-Faith Community Service Event, organized by the Religious Youth Service, Australian Islamic Council, Carmelite Monastery and Fo Guang Shan Temple.

+The 24th of June marks this Multifaith Community Event which will bring together youth groups from 3 separate religious faiths to build dialogue and cooperation between them.
 The goal of Building Bridges is to encourage and promote meaningful dialogue between people of various religious and cultural backgrounds through working side by side in community service.

 This multi-faith event aims to provide an opportunity for its participants to gain an understanding and respect for others’ cultures and beliefs.
 By performing service projects at a mosque and temple, participants experience working in harmony with other religious groups, thus promoting peaceful cooperation, inter-cultural and inter-religious harmony.